 View this post on Instagram

 Inside Hasbrouck House’s luxury hotel lies Butterfield, a farm-to-table restaurant inspired by the cuisine of the Hudson Valley.
-Named after the surrounding lands, which are so rich they’ve been compared to fields of butter, this eatery puts an aesthetic spin on its hearth decor.
+Named after the surrounding lands, which are so rich they’ve been compared to fields of butter, this eatery puts an aesthetic spin on its hearth décor.
 Adorned with tall candles instead of logs, the fireplace glows brightly in the center of the dining room for all to enjoy.
 Sit down for a hearty helping of pasta, oysters, or a roasted chicken, and order a classic cocktail to accompany your meal.
+Note that the restaurant in closed for winter break until February 1.

 Charlotte’s